ERP Selection Guide

 The goal of ERP vendors is to sell.
 They don’t care as much about setting realistic expectations regarding budget and timeline.
 If you want realistic expectations, you should benchmark against other projects similar to yours.

-Another way to set realistic expectations is to hire an independent ERP consultant with ERP negotiation experience.
+Another way to set realistic expectations is to hire an independent ERP consultant with ERP contract negotiation experience.
 These experts are useful when you’re trying to understand and compare vendors’ statements of work.

 12. Pause Before ERP Implementation